B40Marc/b40marc/_posts/2024-11-30-todays-walk.md

     "popupContent": "Beach Walk ...
 3.5m"}
   %}

-{% leaflet_geojson "/assets/geojson/Todays_Beach_Walk.geojson" %}
+{% leaflet_geojson "/assets/geojson/2024-11-30_daily_walk.geojson" %}

 {% endleaflet_map %}

 Today was my standard beach walk, about 3.5 miles just past the New Hampshire border-line.
 It took 65 minutes and it was a cool afternoon.
-A large flock,covey of Piping Plovers were working the tide line.
+A large flock, covey of Piping Plovers were working the tide line.
 Perhaps the largest gathering I've ever seen on Salisbury beach.
 Easily, two hundred birds.